formr/formr.github.io/_posts/2015-04-23-formr-for-designers.md

 ## Building a Form

-Build your form in HTML like you normally would, and when you come to your element's `value` attribute you'll enter a small snippet of PHP that will allow Formr to do the heavy lifting for you.
+Build your form in HTML like you normally would, and when you come to your form element's `value` attribute you'll enter a small snippet of PHP that will allow Formr to do the heavy lifting for you.

 {% highlight php startinline %}
 $form->value('the_fieldname_goes_here');